Addiction is a public health epidemic.

 When a person with substance use disorder has internalized the negative stigma of the disease, it directly damages that person's chances of recovery.4

-What's more, talking about evidence-based treatment options, like Medication Assisted Treatment, in stigmatizing ways—claiming that it's just "replacing one drug with another," that it's not "real" recovery—fuels the harmful stigma that keeps people with addiction from getting the help that they need.
+What's more, talking about evidence-based treatment options, like medications, in stigmatizing ways—claiming that it's just "replacing one drug with another," that it's not "real" recovery—fuels the harmful stigma that keeps people with addiction from getting the help that they need.

 Stigma even impacts how health professionals treat patients.